What is the vulva?

 - Insert tampons with care or use reusable silicone menstrual cups.

-- Change sanitary pads, pantiliners and/or incontinence products frequently.
+- Change sanitary pads, pantiliners and incontinence products frequently.

 - Avoid riding bicycles or horses.